cparsania/parcutils/README.md

 <!-- badges: end -->

 The goal of `parcutils` is to provide day to day bioinformatics utility functions.
-Those functions are mostly wrapper functions written on top of core bioconductor functions.
+Most of the functions in the package are useful for analyzing and visualizing complex RNA-seq studies.

 ## Installation